Clubs set for Champions League draw

 The three English teams who topped the group are among the eight seeded clubs, along with Ajax, Real Madrid, Bayern Munich, Juventus and Lille.

-Chelsea join Paris-St Germain, Atletico Madrid, Sporting Lisbon, Inter Milan, Benfica, Salzburg and one of Atalanta or Villarreal - who play their re-arranged game on Thursday - as the non-seeded sides in the draw.
+Chelsea join Paris St-Germain, Atletico Madrid, Sporting Lisbon, Inter Milan, Benfica, Salzburg and one of Atalanta or Villarreal - who play their rearranged game on Thursday - as the non-seeded sides in the draw.

 The draw for the Europa League knockout round play-off also takes place on Monday.